astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ## Deployment Alerts on Astronomer

-Refer to the following chart for more information on each deployment-level alert you might receive from Astronomer, as well as follow-up steps for improving the health of your affected Deployments.
+Refer to the table below for a list of each Deployment-level alert you might receive from Astronomer.
+To limit the appearance of these alerts in the future, complete the corresponding follow-up action for each alert you receive.

 | Alert | Description | Follow-Up |
 | ------------- | ------------- | ------------- |